sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 similarity measure between data points.

 The key point of Quantum Kernel methods is that they can be fundamentally formulated as a classical kernel method whose kernel is computed by a quantum computer.
-By Using a quantum computer for the calculation of the kernel one naturally exploits the inherent quantum mechanical phenomena of *superposition* and *entanglement* - a fact which holds out the prospect of designing machine learning models that are able deal with complex problems that are out of reach for conventional machine learning methods.
+By using a quantum computer for the calculation of the kernel one naturally exploits the inherent quantum mechanical phenomena of *superposition* and *entanglement* - a fact which holds out the prospect of designing machine learning models that are able to deal with complex problems that are out of reach for conventional machine learning methods.

-Quantum Kernel methods work analougsly to their classical counterparts, with data embedded into the exponentially increasing quantum Hilbert space via a quantum feature map
+Quantum Kernel methods work analogously to their classical counterparts, with data embedded into the exponentially increasing quantum Hilbert space via a quantum feature map

 :math:`\ket{\psi(x,\boldsymbol{\theta})} = U_{\boldsymbol{\theta}}(x)\ket{0}`

-with :math:`U_{\boldsymbol{\theta}}(x)` a parametrized quantum circuit for data enconding applied to the initial qubit state :math:`\ket{0}`.
-At this, we can consider the space of complex matrices
+with :math:`U_{\boldsymbol{\theta}}(x)` a parametrized quantum circuit for data enconding applied to the initial qubit state :math:`\ket{0}` (as discussed below, trainable parameters can be introduced to optimally align a resulting quantum kernel to a given datatset).
+This fundamental ansatz marks the bridge between QML and kernel methods.
+But for this to hold, we need to define the data encoding density matrices

 :math:`\rho(x,\boldsymbol{\theta})=\ket{\psi(x,\boldsymbol{\theta})}\bra{\psi(x,\boldsymbol{\theta})}`

-enriched with the *Hilbert-Schmidt inner product* as the feature space of a quantum model and state [1].
-Thus, in quantum computing, access to the Hilbert space of quantum states is given by measurements.
-In contrast to conventional kernel methods, the central task for quantum kernel methods is to find sufficiently well suited quantum feature maps for a given data set, while in classical kernel methods one never only treats feature maps implicitly by selecting a proper kernel function for a given problem.
+as the feature "vectors".
+Therefore, we can consider the space of complex density matrices enriched with the *Hilbert-Schmidt inner product* as the feature space of a quantum model and state [1].
+In the quantum computaional practice, the Hilbert-Schmidt inner products are revealed by measurements.
+Consequently, in quantum computing, access to the Hilbert space of quantum states is given by measurements.

 .. currentmodule:: squlearn.kernel.ml